ignytis/torustiq-cli/README.md

 As the project is on the early stage, there are some problems in the code that I would like to fix later:

 - Memory leaks.
 Memory is dynamically allocated to store input, output and intermediate results.
 The static garbage collector of Rust cannot cover those cases, because _unsafe_ code is used for cross-library communnication.
 Need to review the memory allocation logic and to add the manual de-allocation wherever it is needed
-- Error handling.
-The application "panics" if any error occurs, but in some cases errors should be ignored or just reported to error log
-- Some functions like `torustiq_module_step_set_param` are copypasted across modules.
-Could this be replaced with imported single module?

-## TODO

-_Some of these points might repeat the "known issues" section_

-- Pass parameters from YAML pipeline definition into modules
-- Handle errors.
-Instead of _expect_ function call use matching + print more detailed error messages and do NOT terminate the app if error is not critical
-- Deallocate the memory for dynamically created objects which are shared between the app and modules
-- Use modules as both source and destination (if applicable).
-Splitting modules into sources and destination causes having too much components